suvayu/suvayu/blog/2025-03-16-duckdb-mingw-inline-fn.md

 ## What did we learn?

-After this resolution, any project reliant on this build can update to the latest version of DuckDB.
+After this resolution, any project reliant on this build can update to the latest version of DuckDB starting from version 1.2.1.
 In our case that is the Julia binding for DuckDB, `DuckDB.jl`.
 If we look at the original issue:
 [duckdb/duckdb#13911](https://github.com/duckdb/duckdb/issues/13911),
 there are many different projects reliant on it, so the impact of this fix is quite broad!